X-culture24/avertis_revpay/KRA_eTIMS_System_Presentation.md

 - **Legal Requirement**: All businesses in Kenya must use eTIMS for tax compliance
 - **Real-time Reporting**: Sales are automatically reported to KRA
-- **Digital Receipts**: Customers get proper tax invoices
+- **Digital Receipts**: Customers get proper tax invoices with QR codes
 - **Audit Trail**: Complete record of all transactions
 - **Tax Calculation**: Automatic VAT and other tax calculations
+- **24-Hour Offline Rule**: KRA compliance for offline operations

 ---

 ## Our System Overview

-We've built a complete backend system that acts as a bridge between your business software (like a Point of Sale system) and KRA's eTIMS servers.
+We've built a complete backend system that acts as a bridge between your business software (like a Point of Sale system) and KRA's eTIMS servers, with full mobile app support.

 ### What Our System Does:
-1. **Registers your business devices** with KRA
+1. **Registers your business devices** with KRA (OSCU/VSCU)
 2. **Processes sales transactions** and sends them to KRA
+3. **Generates QR codes** on all receipts per KRA specification
+4. **Enforces 24-hour offline rule** - prevents invoice generation if offline >24h
+5. **Sequential receipt numbering** - automatic, unique invoice numbers
-3. **Handles errors and retries** when KRA servers are busy
+6. **Handles errors and retries** with exponential backoff
-4. **Keeps detailed logs** of all activities
+7. **Keeps detailed logs** of all activities
-5. **Manages product catalogs** with proper tax codes
+8. **Manages product catalogs** with proper tax codes
-6. **Provides monitoring dashboards** to track system health
+9. **Provides mobile app** for on-the-go invoice management
+10. **Monitors compliance** with KRA business rules

 ---